Piotr Krowka: Pair jailed for manslaughter over Maghera killing

 The men went back to the scene twice on the day after the attack, but did not raise the alarm.

-A post-mortem examination revealed Mr Krowka had suffered a violent death, caused by blunt force trauma to his head, chest, abdomen and left arm.
+A post-mortem examination revealed that he had suffered a violent death, caused by blunt-force trauma to his head, chest, abdomen and left arm.

-The judge described the attack as sustained and brutal, causing catastrophic injuries.
+Judge Patricia Smyth described the attack as sustained and brutal, causing catastrophic injuries.

+At Belfast Crown Court on Monday, she said the case had been "exceptionally difficult".

+The Belfast Recorder spoke about both Kozak and Johnston's youth and immaturity in March 2018 and said she accepted that neither young men intended to cause Mr Krowka serious harm.

 Both men were initially charged with murder before they pleaded guilty to manslaughter.